srobo/website/_events/sr2019/competition.md

 | 17:20 | Prize ceremony          |
 | 17:40 | Kit return              |
 | 18:00 | End of day              |

-The Saturday will begin with a briefing on the rules and general struture of the weekend, followed by some time for teams to test their robots in the arena.
-Soon after, the league matches will start, in which your robot will compete against 3 other bots to rise up the league.
-These continue for the rest of the day.

-On Sunday morning, the league matches will continue.
-Once these have concluded, we will begin knockout matches, the order of which is determined by your position in the league.
-The remaining teams will compete in the finals, followed by the awards for the winning teams.

 ## Tickets and Media Consent